t00/Dapper.SqlGenerator/README.md

 Currently only NpgsqlConnection and SqlConnection are supported but writing a custom adapter is very simple and requires only implementing ISqlAdapter interface and registering it.

-Project will aim to eventually be fully compatible with Entity Framework Core schema definition.
-To crate mappings for an existing database use the following command:

-    dotnet ef dbcontext scaffold "Server=.\SQLEXPRESS;Database=MyDb;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -o Models

-In the generated schema definitions remove Entity Framework namespaces and initialize SqlGenerator with generated schema:

-    using Dapper.SqlGenerator;
-    using Dapper.SqlGenerator.Extensions;

-    void InitSqlGenerator()
-    {
-        OnModelCreating(DapperSqlGenerator.Configure());
-    }
+The Id column by default is assumed to be a key as it is rarely a case when generic Id property is not a key.

-Simplest use case does not require any initialization - just use the following methods on the IDbConnection:
+Simplest use case does not require any initialization - use the following methods on the IDbConnection:

     using Dapper.SqlGenerator;